pgrange/bash_unit/README.md

 *(by the way, the documentation you are reading is itself tested with bash-unit)*

+bash_unit is free software you may contribute to.
+See [CONTRIBUTING](CONTRIBUTING.md).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Contents**